Jaimeloeuf/cs2030-project-1/README.md

 # CS2030 Java Project
 My attempt of this project.
 [Ques is a html page](./Ques)

-## Build with
+## Build and run with
-javac *.java -d build
+javac *.java -d build;
-javac .\Main.java -d .\build\
+javac .\Main.java -d .\build\;
-java -cp .\build\ Main
+java -cp .\build\ Main;

 ## Notes
-- Think of execute method, as the --> transition phase between the events.
-    - Everytime u execute, you return the next Event, which can be chained to execute.
+- execute updates the state of the servers, and returns a new event to be chained / added to queue to operate

 ## Test with
 1